 The Moyer Foundation's mission is to offer encouragement, comfort and support to children and families enduring a time of profound distress and to provide opportunities for enhancing overall wellness, stability and quality of life.
 The foundation is a registered 501(c)(3) nonprofit organization.

-“Camp Erin is a dream come true.
-It's a real gift for children who have experienced the death of a loved one.
+“Camp Erin... is a real gift for children who have experienced the death of a loved one.
 It allows a child to process his or her loss.
 Camp Erin provides an opportunity for each child to meet others who are going through a similar experience.” - Karen and Jamie Moyer, The Moyer Foundation